 The development of the palate is of utmost importance to the anatomist, the midwife, the gynaecologist and obstetrician, the paediatric nurse, the general practitioner, the pediatrician, the dentist, the 'ear-nose-throat' specialist, the maxillofacial surgeon and the plastic surgeon.

-All of these occupations deal frequently with children who are unfortunately inflicted with facial developmental issues.
+All of these occupations deal frequently with children who are unfortunately inflicted with facial and oral cavity developmental issues.

 Through proper training and a sound anatomical background, these anomalies can be handled and the patients themselves can feel secure with a cemented plan ahead of them for recovery, consisting of minimally invasive surgery and maximum cooperation between a medical team, the family and the patient themselves.
 This journey starts here, with the natural development of the palate in utero.